Shreya-Mondal12/Agarwal/README.md

 A simple finance dashboard that helps users analyze **Certificate of Deposit (CD) returns and benefits**.
 It provides a clear breakdown of investment growth, helping users make better financial decisions.

+The system leverages Google Gemini API to extract structured financial data from PDFs and presents a clear breakdown of cost-based and escrow-based benefits, helping users make informed financial decisions.

 ---

 ## Features